karimelkomy/scratch-pay/README.md

 # Scratch Pay Challenge

-This challenge is divided in two parts.
+This QA challenge is divided into the two parts. and more details about teh implementation, setup and run can be found by navigating to relevant folder.

-## Application tests
-Navigate to application-tests for more details.

-## API tests
-Navigate to api-tests for more details.